 (d) Any representation, warranty or statement which is made by any party to the Finance Documents (other than a Finance Party) or by the Trust as a party to any of the Operative Documents in any of the Finance Documents or Operative Documents or is contained in any certificate, statement or notice provided under or pursuant to any of the Finance Documents or by the Trust as a party to any of the Operative Documents proves to be incorrect in any material respect when made (or deemed to be repeated) unless the circumstances giving rise to that default are remediable and are remedied within twenty Business Days after such relevant party becoming aware of the same.

-(e) material provision of any Finance Document is, or becomes, invalid or unenforceable for any reason (except by reason of the unavailability of specific performance or other equitable remedy) or shall be repudiated or the validity or enforceability of any provision of any Finance Document shall at any time be contested by any party thereto (other than any Finance Party), or any such party shall deny the existence of any liability or obligation on its part thereunder.
+(e) Subject to the Reservations, any Any material provision of any Finance Document is, or becomes, invalid or unenforceable for any reason (except by reason of the unavailability of specific performance or other equitable remedy) or shall be repudiated or the validity or enforceability of any provision of any Finance Document shall at any time be contested by any party thereto (other than any Finance Party), or any such party shall deny the existence of any liability or obligation on its part thereunder.

 (f) At any time it is or becomes unlawful under the laws of any applicable jurisdiction for any party to the Finance Documents (other than any Finance Party) to perform any of its material obligations under any Finance Document.